delberttt/ParkingAppDemo/README.md

 Prerequisites
 ---
 This project runs on Java SDK 1.8.0_282.
-If you do not have this Java version installed on your machine, follow these steps to set up your machine.
+If you do not have this Java SDK version installed on your machine, follow these steps to set up your machine.

 1. Update your main repository:
 ```